FAQS

 What is TNR La Pêche?

-TNR La Pêche is a volunteer-run initiative focused on controlling the overpopulation of feral, stray, and abandoned cats in La Pêche through Trap-Neuter-Return (TNR) efforts and community education.
+TNR La Pêche is a volunteer-run initiative focused on controlling the overpopulation of feral, stray, and abandoned cats in La Pêche, including through Trap-Neuter-Return (TNR) efforts and community education.

 -